Moong-glE/my-community-backend/CONTRIBUTING.md

 # Team Moon-glE Contributing Guidelines

-Please follow these guidelines when you are trying to contribute to MCIP software.
+Please follow these guidelines when you are trying to contribute to **My Community** software.

 ## Language

 We **_prefer English and Korean_** due to all of our team member is Korean, we prefer Korean.
 So it is strongly recommended to use Korean.
-But it needs to conversate in gobally, we also prefer the English.
+But it needs to conversate in globally, we also prefer the English.

 ## Code Formatting